Eleceed

-Eleceed is a South Korean manhwa released as a webtoon written by Son Je-ho and illustrated by Zhena.
+Eleceed is a South Korean manhwa released as a webtoon written by Jeho Son and illustrated by Zhena.
 It has been serialized on Naver Corporation's webtoon platform Naver Webtoon since October 2018.
-An anime television series adaptation produced by Dandelion Animation Studio is set to premiere in 2026.
+An anime television series adaptation produced by Dandelion Animation Studio is set to premiere in early 2027.

 Synopsis

-Seo Jiwoo is a regular high schooler, who fears his power of super speed.
+Jiwoo Seo is a regular high schooler, who fears his power of super speed.
 One night, he finds an injured street cat, which is surprisingly capable of human speech.
 The cat introduces himself as Kayden Break and reveals the secret existence of Awakeners to Jiwoo.
-Thus begins Seo Jiwoo's journey as an Awakener.
+Thus begins Jiwoo's journey as an Awakener.